oonisim/Kubernetes/README.md

 Let's try
 ------------

-Run ./run.sh to run all at once, or go through the configurations and executions step by step below.
+Run ./run.sh to run all at once (create AWS IAM policy/role, VPC, subnet, router, SG, EC2, ..., setup K8S cluster and applications)  or go through the configurations and executions step by step below.

 ---